Navigating China's Foreign Investment Landscape

 Tuition fee

-Tuition fee for the entire course is EUR 499 to be paid in advance.
+Tuition fee for the masterclass is EUR 149 to be paid in advance.

 The tuition fee includes all necessary literature and study materials, guidance and support during your studies, free extension of the study duration (if required), and 1:1 contact with your course professor.